 a free and confidential consultation.
 Call our office at 866-797-6040.

-At The Spitz Law Firm, you will meet with one of our experienced employment
+At Spitz, The Employee’s Law Firm, you will meet with one of our experienced employment

 law attorneys to find out what your legal rights are and the